strogiyotec/translator/README.md

 This is the test project that uses Yandex API in order to translate text

-In order to run uses the following command
+In order to run use the following command

 ```groovy
 mvn spring-boot:run